unstoppabledomains/dev-docs/domain-distribution-and-management/partner-api-v2/quickstart/search-domains.md

 # Search Domains

-The Partner API offers an endpoint that provides free and paid domain suggestions available for purchase based on the entered information.
+The Partner API v2 (Legacy) offers an endpoint that provides free and paid domain suggestions available for purchase based on the entered information.
 Partners can use this endpoint to implement a domain suggestions field in their application to shows users alternative domains they can purchase if what they want isn't available.

 <figure>